google/coop-analytics/docs/brand_get_started.md

     ```

 1. Create a service account that is going to be used to run the code, and give
-    it access to BigQuery, Cloud Scheduler & Cloud Functions.
+    it access to BigQuery, Cloud Scheduler & Cloud Functions:

     ```
     export GCP_CA_SERVICE_ACCOUNT=coop-analytics-sa